Introduction

 Eliza’s later life

-After Edward’s death, Eliza left the village and joined her son, Charles, and his family at West Ham, where she died in November 1912, aged 72.
+After Edward’s death, Eliza left the village and joined her son, Charles, and his family at West Ham, where she died in November 1912 at the age of 72.

 Children